exercism/python/CONTRIBUTING.md

 <br>

 - Maintainers are happy to review your work and help you out.&nbsp;💛&nbsp;💙&nbsp; But they may be in a different timezone, or tied up &nbsp;🧶&nbsp; with other tasks.  **Please wait at least 72 hours before pinging them.**  They will review your request as soon as they are able to.
-- If you'd like in-progress feedback or discussion, please mark your PR as a `[draft]`
+- If you'd like in-progress feedback or discussion, please mark your Pull Request as a `[draft]`
 - Pull requests should be focused on a single exercise, issue, or change.
 - Pull Request titles and descriptions should make clear **what** has changed and **why**.
 Please link &nbsp;🔗&nbsp; to any related issues the PR addresses.
-- 📛&nbsp;[An issue should be opened](https://github.com/exercism/python/issues/new/choose)&nbsp;📛&nbsp; _**before**_ creating a Pull Request making significant or breaking changes to an existing exercise.
+- 📛&nbsp;[An issue should be opened][open-an-issue]&nbsp;📛&nbsp; _**before**_ creating a Pull Request making significant or breaking changes to an existing exercise.
   - The same holds true for changes across multiple exercises.
   - It is best to discuss changes with &nbsp;🧰 &nbsp;maintainers before doing a lot of work.
-- Follow coding standards found in [PEP8](https://www.python.org/dev/peps/pep-0008/) ( ["For Humans" version here](https://pep8.org/).)
+- Follow coding standards found in [PEP8][PEP8] ( ["For Humans" version here][pep8-for-humans].
 We do have some more specific requirements.
 More on that a little later.
-- All files should have a proper [EOL](https://en.wikipedia.org/wiki/Newline) at the end.
+- All files should have a proper [EOL][EOL] at the end.
 This means one carriage return at the end of the final line of text in files.
 - Otherwise, watch out &nbsp;⚠️&nbsp; for trailing spaces, extra blank lines, extra spaces, and spaces in blank lines.
 - The CI is going to run **a lot** of checks on your PR.
 Pay attention to the failures, try to understand and fix them.
 If you need help, comment in the PR or issue.&nbsp; 🙋🏽‍♀️ &nbsp;  The maintainers are happy to help troubleshoot.